-During 2021, modeling scenarios were developed that included assumptions such as land-use and precipitation patterns, changes in wastewater flows, and types of water quality control measures implemented during development and redevelopment.
+During 2022, watershed modeling scenarios were developed that included assumptions such as land-use and precipitation patterns, changes in wastewater flows, and types of stormwater quality control measures implemented during development and redevelopment.
 These assumptions were then input into the model to simulate water quality responses from the watershed for some scenarios that could occur through the year 2030.
 Model results from these scenarios are currently being evaluated.
-Modeling additional scenarios and linking the watershed and reservoir models to estimate reservoir responses to watershed changes are expected to occur during 2022.
+Modeling additional scenarios and linking the watershed and reservoir models to estimate reservoir responses to watershed changes are expected to occur during 2023.

 - Provide detailed information on hydrologic, sediment and nutrient loading as inputs to the Cherry Creek Reservoir and as boundary conditions for the Reservoir model;